As of 4/29/19, this post is under review. It contains additional errors and will be updated.

 But these problems do not mean that most student loan borrowers are less well off than those without student debt—many of whom never went to college.
 In fact, most outstanding student debt is held by people with relatively high incomes.

-According to the recently released Survey of Consumer Finances for 2016, households in the top quartile of the income distribution, with incomes above $81,140 in 2016, held about half of all outstanding education debt.
-The top 10 percent of households, with incomes of $144,720 or higher, held 24 percent of the debt.
+According to the recently released Survey of Consumer Finances for 2016, households in the top quartile of the income distribution, with incomes above $81,144 in 2016, held 34 percent of all outstanding education debt.
+The top 10 percent of households, with incomes of $144,720 or higher, held 11 percent of the debt.
 This debt represents a combination of students borrowing for their own education and parents or grandparents borrowing to help their children or grandchildren pay for college.
 Some of the loans supported students who are still in school, but other loans were taken out years ago.

-Households in the lowest income quartile (with household incomes below $22,590) hold only 10 percent of outstanding education debt.
+Households in the lowest income quartile (with household incomes $0 to $22,586) hold only 12 percent of outstanding education debt.
 In other words, education debt is disproportionately concentrated among the well off.

 Information on outstanding debt is based on where borrowers are after they have financed their college education, not where they started out.
 Those with the highest incomes hold the most education debt because more education frequently means more debt, but it usually also means higher earnings.